 - Best practices in customer experience, service innovation, and connected products to improve service readiness, increase responsiveness and resolution, differentiate from competitors, contain costs, and increase revenue

-- IoT ecosystem for connected products, connected services, product service systems, and product service networks
+- IoT ecosystem for connected products, connected services, product service systems, product service networks, and servitization

 - Reliability-centric, condition-based, and predictive maintenance technologies and capability maturity models

-- Governance models, performance metrics, and technology adoption of field service, customer support, service spare parts, warranty, and service organizations
+- Governance models, performance metrics, and technology adoption of field service, customer support, service spare parts, warranty, and service contracts

 - Field service and workforce management approaches to enhance the productivity of field service resources and support geographically diverse operations